-What the buildings will be used business requirements of market research. parks
+$\rightarrow$ Use; What the buildings will be used for, modern requirements of business parks and local market research.

-How the buildings, the public spaces are arranged on site and the relationship between them, the buildinas and spaces around the site.
+$\rightarrow$ Amount; How the buildings, the public and private spaces are arranged on site and the relationship between them, the buildings and spaces around the site.